jaryan77/PyBank-and-PyPoll/README.md

 #
 ## PyPoll Summary (second challenge)

-* In this challenge, I was tasked with helping a fictitious, rural town in modernizing its vote counting process
+* In this project, I was tasked with helping a fictitious, rural town in modernizing its vote counting process

 * I was given a set of polling data called `election_data.csv`.
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 My task was to create a Python script that analyzes and calculates each of the following: